sami2316/OSquery-Extension/README.md

 	print fmt("Host = %s user=%s Event_type= %s Name = %s Vendor = %s Model = %s",host, user, ev_type, name, vendor, model);
 }
 ```
-Please refer to multiplequerysubscription.bro to have a look at the scripts written to monitor other
-events.

 ####3.3 Scenario 3: A master to a remote group of hosts monitoring with a single query subscription####
 Make sure the broker.ini at each osquery host in a group has the same broker_topic.
 In our example, we are using